mace-cream/clusterhowto/maintenance/virtual_machine.md

 ## Edit qemu qcow2 file
+This is needed to extract the linux kernel and boot temporary file system

 `/home/feng/qemu/debian-jessie/hda.qcow2` is the virtual disk of the qemu vm.
 You can actually mount this disk without starting the vm.
 The following steps are necessary to do this:
 ```shell